Motorcycle Maintenance - The Must-Follow Tips for Every Rider

 Once the chain is completely clean, you have to lubricate it.
 This lubrication process is also crucial for motorcycle maintenance and will be creating a coat over the chain.
 This way, the chain is lubricated and protected Since most of the chains today have o-rings, you need to put the oil in such a way that it penetrates to the joints.
 Be careful and always use specially-designed chain lube to clean it.
 Finally, leave the chain to rest for five minutes and then wipe the excess with a paper towel.

 The effects of a dying battery can be disastrous for most people.
 This is the reason why it is so essential as a step-in motorcycle maintenance.
 I remember having to push my bike many times because of the battery running out in the old days.
 Also, if you have some accessories that require extra energy to work, you need your battery in full power.
-For example, I recently installed two amazing gadgets that make me feel way safer than I have ever been to.
+For example, I recently installed some amazing gadgets that make me feel way safer than I have ever been to.

 I would recommend to every rider to check these two amazing motorcycle accessories and if you are interested in checking if they are compatible with your motorcycle, enter your motorcycle details in the form below and the team will send you an email to confirm if it is compatible.

 Last but not least, I have to mention the Vigo Smart Track, a new generation motorcycle tracker with advanced anti-theft and SOS notification in case of an accident.
 The Vigo Smart Track also comes with an app, that enables a 24/7 insight into the motorcycle’s geographical location.
 Knowing your bike is safe will keep your mind at peace.
 To point out, the best thing is, the Vigo Smart Track is compatible with every motorcycle out there, as well as with scooters.